Subject Leads: Miss Kayleigh Phillipps

 Competing against other schools provides children with an excellent opportunity to improve their knowledge and understanding of the sport as well as developing their sportsmanship.
 Congratulations to the teams below that have represented Westwood Farm in different years!
 We are extremely proud of you!

-- Year 5 and 6 rugby team
+- The Year 5 and 6 mixed Tag rugby team who represented our school at Denefield.